 Depending on what’s been labeled to train the neural network, this determines the success of how well it can detect objects on the road.
 Essentially, the more training in various situations, the better it is at discerning say pedestrians from wildlife.

 A precise geometric HD road network map

 The growing trend is that driverless cars will only use GPS to provide a rough location for the vehicle because of its unreliability.
 For example, Google’s self-driving car (Waymo) can’t rely on GPS because of its design principles.

 So can driverless cars function solely on sensor data without external information?
 In other words, does it need pre-loaded 3D maps at all to be fully functional?

-There is a lot of reasons to believe that autonomous vehicles require accurate maps because of safety concerns.
-For example, if heavy snow or rain cover lane markings, vehicles need curbs and lane size to fall back on.
+There are a lot of reasons to believe that autonomous vehicles require accurate maps because of safety concerns.
+For example, if heavy snow or rain covers lane markings, vehicles need curbs and lane size to fall back on.